jrdeslippe/perfportsite/docs/perfport/summary/index.md

 ### Memory Management

-As we mention above, the KNL and GPU
+As we mention above, the KNL and GPU architectures both have high-bandwidth on device memory as well as lower bandwidth access to traditional DDR on the node.
+Since the support of unified virtual memory (UVM) on recent GPUs, both memory spaces can be accessed from the GPU or KNL.
+One difference is that because host memory is still separated from the GPU via PCI-express or NVLink, the gap in latency and bandwidth compared to the device memory can be signficantly higher.

+In principle, directives like OpenMP's `map` function could be used to portably move data, the reality is that compiler implementations don't support this - mostly ignoring this when running on a CPU or KNL system (when they work at all on these systems).

+Kokkos allows the user to define separate host and devmem domains, which does support this functionality in a portable way.

+In many cases (the most common configuration at NERSC and ALCF), the KNLs are configured in cache mode where the on-chip MCDRAM is treated as a last-level cache instead of as a addressable memory domain.
+In this case, applications running see only a single domain.

 ## Recommendations

-At this point in time, the reality is that the options for writing performance portable code are fairly immature and evolving rapidly.
-But, as we saw in our case studies, likely some level of code divergence (`IFDEFS` etc) will be necessary to get code that performs near its ceiling on all of Cori, Theta, Titan and Summit.
+At present, the reality is that the options for writing performance portable code are fairly immature and evolving rapidly.
+But, as we saw in our case studies, likely some level of code divergence (`IFDEF`s etc) will be necessary to get code that performs near its ceiling on all of Cori, Theta, Titan and Summit.

+However, we've shown that performance-portability approaches and implementations are evolving and maturing extremely quickly, and now is a good time to consider evaluating these approaches in your applications and device a longer strategy.

+In general, we have the following recommendations:

+0. Actively profile your application using our suggested tools to make sure you have identified a minimal set of performance critical regions.

+1. If a well-supported library or DSL is available to address your performance critical regions, use it.

+2. If you have an existing code that is not written in C++, evaluate whether OpenMP 4.5 can support your application with minimal code differences.

+3. If you have an existing code that is written in C++, evaluate whether Kokkos or OpenMP 4.5 can support your application with minimal code differences.

+4. Reach out to your DOE SC facility with use cases and deficiencies in these options so that we can actively push for changes in the upcoming releases and standards.